phoenixnap/puppet-module-ca-trust/README.md

 }
 ```

-For convienience you may also specify any anchors you'd like when you declare the `ca_trust` class, if you
+For convenience, you may also specify any anchors you'd like when you declare the `ca_trust` class, if you
 are doing so explicitly.

 ```